andrew/ultimate-awesome/README.md

 - [awesome-generative-art](https://github.com/camilleroux/awesome-generative-art) - Carefully curated list of awesome resources to create, learn and, drop generative art.
 - [pwa-awesome-ru](https://github.com/FluorescentHallucinogen/pwa-awesome-ru) - A curated list of awesome PWA resources (primarily in Russian).
 - [awesome-programming-books](https://github.com/greyblake/awesome-programming-books) - List of good programming books for beginners and professionals.
+- [Awesome-Security-Resources](https://github.com/Johnson90512/Awesome-Security-Resources) - This repository is for tools, guides, cheatsheets, and anything else related to learning all different aspects of security.
 - [awesome-alternative-uis-for-comfyui](https://github.com/light-and-ray/awesome-alternative-uis-for-comfyui) - Collection of UIs for ComfyUI.
 - [awesome-llm-resources](https://github.com/marco-jeffrey/awesome-llm-resources) - A collection of resources around LLMs, aggregated for the workshop "Mastering LLMs: End-to-End Fine-Tuning and Deployment" by Dan Becker and Hamel Husain".
 - [awesome-metabbo](https://github.com/metaevo/awesome-metabbo) - A collection of MetaBBO papers and code sources.
-- [awesome-saas-directory](https://github.com/open-saas-directory/awesome-saas-directory) - Explore our curated collection of open-source SaaS projects.
 - [awesome-islamic-open-source-apps](https://github.com/tarekeldeeb/awesome-islamic-open-source-apps) - A maintained list of open source Islamic projects, grouped by app types and programming languages.
 - [Awesome-Multimodal-Reasoning](https://github.com/Video-R1/Awesome-Multimodal-Reasoning) - Collections of Papers and Projects for Multimodal Reasoning.
 - [awesome-openai-whisper](https://github.com/ancs21/awesome-openai-whisper) - A curated list of awesome OpenAI's Whisper.